cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Upon completion, correctness requires that clients can verify signature `sig` over private input message `msg` using the server public key `pkS` by invoking the RSASSA-PSS-VERIFY routine defined in Section 8.1.2 of {{!RFC8017}}.
-The finalization function performs that check before returning the signature.
+The Finalize function performs that check before returning the signature.

-# Blind Signature Protocol {#internal}

-Section 8.1.1 of {{!RFC8017}} defines RSASSA-PSS-SIGN, which is a signature algorithm using RSASSA-PSS {{RFC8017}} with mask generation function 1 (MGF1; see Sections A.2.3 and B.2.1 of {{RFC8017}}).
-In this section, we define RSABSSA, a blinded variant of RSASSA-PSS-SIGN.

-## Signature Generation {#generation}

-As outlined in {{overview}}, signature generation involves three subroutines: Blind, BlindSign, and Finalize.
-The output from Finalize is a signature over the input to Blind.
-A specification of these subroutines is below.
+In the remainder of this section, we specfy Blind, BlindSign, and Finalize.

-### Blind {#blind}
+## Blind {#blind}

 The Blind function encodes an input message and blinds it with the server's public key.
 It outputs the blinded message to be sent to the server, encoded as a byte string,